Sharing is caring!

 How Big Should a Granny Square Be?

 A classic granny square usually measures approximately 8” x 8” (20 x 20 cm) to 12” x 12” (30 x 30 cm).
-However, there are some factors that will determine a size of a granny square.
-Such as yarn weight, hook size, tension and how many rows your granny square will have.
+However, some factors will determine its size, such as yarn weight, hook size, tension, and the number of rows it will have.

-Truth is, there is no rules for how big it should be.
+There are no rules about how big it should be.
 To achieve that size with this pattern, follow the instructions above and add as many rounds as needed.

 What Yarns are Best for Granny Squares?

 Acrylic or Acrylic blend yarn is usually a good choice because it’s durable and affordable.
-But keep in mind that there are no rules about what kind of yarn is best.
+But remember that there are no rules about what kind of yarn is best.
 Ultimately, the yarn you will use should be the one that best fits your taste and your type of project.
 Here are a few of my favorite yarns :

-How Many Granny Squares Does it Take to Make a Blanket?
+How Many Classic Granny Squares to Make a Blanket?

-This is also dependable on a few factors, such as what kind of blanket you are making and who it is for.
+This also depends on a few factors, such as what kind of blanket you are making and who it is for.
 But here are some ideas.

-• You will need 4 granny squares (8″ x 8″) to make Stroller/Baby blankets, which makes a 2 by 2 squares blanket, when assembled.
+• You will need 4 granny squares (8″ x 8″) to make Stroller/Baby blankets, which, when assembled, make a blanket of 2 by 2 squares.

 Save it for later!
 Pin this tutorial on how to learn how to crochet a granny square here: